-7.1.
-PET-CT Evaluation
+8.1 PET-CT Evaluation

-All PET/CT scans will be centrally reviewed for the purposes of trial analysis by Prof Sally Barrington, Dr Victoria Warbey and colleagues at the King's College London & Guys and St Thomas' PET centre.
+All PET-CT and ceCT scans will be centrally reviewed for the purposes of trial analysis by Prof Sally Barrington, Dr Victoria Warbey and colleagues at the King's College London & Guys and St Thomas' PET centre.

-Local reports should be routinely issued for CT and PET/CT scans and factors documented that might affect patient management e.g. infection or any clinical findings that could require immediate attention.
+Local reports should be routinely issued for ceCT and PET-CT scans and factors documented that might affect patient management e.g. infection or any clinical findings that could require immediate attention.

-7.2.
-PET-CT Technical QC
+8.2 PET-CT Technical QC